 Are you considering becoming a respite foster carer?
 Depending upon the experience you have as a foster carer, you may find respite care more or less demanding than other types of foster care.
 If respite care for children is the only type of foster care you are involved with, you will also have your own breaks between placements – and you know when those breaks take place.
 As a respite foster carer, you can work out your own schedule that fits around respite care placements.

-Foster carers who specialise in respite fostering can arrange their lives so that they are available at present times such as weekends to accommodate regular respite care sessions.
 While it is easier to plan your time around placements in respite care, the demands of looking after a child with special needs can be quite intense.
-Whether the child needs attention for physical needs or for emotional needs, the respite foster carer must be available to attend to these needs at all times.
+Whether the child needs attention for physical needs or for emotional needs, as a respite foster carer, you must be available to attend to these needs at all times.

-It’s advised to have the same family providing respite family foster care for parents each time.
+It’s advised that the same family providing respite family foster care for parents should be used each time.
 The benefit of respite care where the same fostering family provides the break each time is that it is less distressing for a child who may find change upsetting.
 Less time is spent during the change with the logistics of the transition, and more time is spent welcoming the child back into the respite foster home for a short visit.

 Respite foster care also provides benefits for parents, too.
 Some of the benefits of respite care for parents include:

-Capstone Foster Care is always interested in finding people who are interested in providing respite care.
-The local council is always in need of a parent or parents who are willing and able to adopt the respite care lifestyle and become a respite foster carer.
-There are always young people who need a good home and a caring system.
-The foster carer training and support you need is available and Capstone Foster Care is always able to help you with any special service you need.
-It is never too late to make a difference in a child’s life.
+Here at Capstone Foster Care, we are always interested in finding people who are interested in providing respite care.
+The local council is always in need of a parent or parents who are willing and able to adopt the respite care lifestyle and become a respite foster carer, and there are always young people who need a good home and a caring system.
+By becoming a respite foster carer with the team here at Capstone, you will receive extensive foster care training and support in order to support your journey to becoming the best foster carer you can be.
+We’re always on hand to help you - our friendly team offer support 24 hours a day, 7 days a week, meaning you’re in safe hands with us.